 Step #2: Subscribe to a Router-Compatible VPN Service

-Once you get a router that supports running a VPN service, you need to find and subscribe to a suitable VPN service.
-Lucky for you, there are plenty of options out there – and we’re here to help you pick the best one.
+Once you get a router that supports running a VPN service, you need to find and subscribe to a suitable VPN.
+Luckily for you, there are plenty of options out there – and we’re here to help you pick the best one.

 How to Find a Good VPN for Your Router?